scjx123/ip/docs/DeveloperGuide.md

 Step 1: A new `Deadline` object is created and needs to be added to the existing list of task.
 Hence it calls `addTask()` method under `Data` class.
-Step 2: Data instantiates a Checker with its existing list, and the task to be added to the list Step 3: Data proceeds to call the checkRecurrenceDate(Task) of the
+Step 2: Data instantiates a Checker with its existing list, and the task to be added to the list Step 3: Data proceeds to call the checkRecurrenceDate(Task) of the Checker class, to get a newDate if today's date is beyond the s.

 ### 2.3 CAP calculator feature